Martin-Seysen/mmgroup/docs/source/api.rst

    :members:  zero, rand_uniform, from_sparse, from_bytes,
               tuple_to_index, index_to_tuple, index_to_short

-.. autoclass:: mmgroup.MMSpaceVector
+.. autoclass:: mmgroup.MMVector
    :members:  as_bytes, as_sparse, as_tuples, projection,
               mul_exp

 .. autofunction:: mmgroup.characteristics

-.. autofunction:: mmgroup.MMS
+.. autofunction:: mmgroup.MMV

 .. _clifford-group-label: